-These articles may be amended, rescinded, or canceled by 2/3 vote of active members who are present at any regular meeting.
-Proposed amendments must be submitted in writing two weeks prior to action, By-laws may not conflict with Federal and State guidelines govern by the Alliance of the Artists.
-Proposed amendments must also be submitted in copied form to all members for review prior to monthly business meetings.
+These articles may be amended, rescinded, or canceled by a 2/3 vote of active members present at any regular meeting.
+Proposed amendments must be submitted in writing two weeks before action; By-laws may not conflict with Federal and State guidelines governed by the Alliance of the Artists.
+Proposed amendments must also be submitted in the copied form to all members for review before monthly business meetings.

 APPLICATION FOR ARTIST IN RESIDENCY in the